 This is where the nitty-gritty of how and when this rental calculation takes effect should be outlined, not in some general overall law or guidelines.

-And the more detailed, the better – and ideally with example calculations to save any misinterpretation.
+And the more detailed, the better – and ideally with example calculations to avoid misinterpretation.